-In order to identify potential problems caused by seasonal weather variability (e.g. drought spells, heat waves or wet/cold spells) and to objectively assess its impact on the grassland production in near real time it is clearly necessary to distinguish between the conditions of individual cuts.
-In our approach a parsimounious GRAssland statistical Model (GRAM) was used [1].
-This model takes into account results of the soil water balance model and incorporates data of yield measurements at 16 grassland field trials throughout Austria over period of 3 to 40 years.
+In order to identify drought and its impact on the grassland production it is clearly necessary to examine a whole vegetation season and also to distinguish between the conditions of individual cuts.
+In our approach the daily soil water balance was considered to be a crop growth driving factor and was used as an input to a GRAssland statistical Model (GRAM).
+This model takes into account results of the soil water balance model and incorporates data of yield measurements at 27 grassland field trials throughout Austria over period of 3 to 40 years.
 It uses a multiple regression method to quantity of grassland production based on the set of independent variables including a growth factor (based on the soil water availability), cultivation intensity, cutting frequency and fertilization as well as temperature and global radiation sum over the season.

-All calculations are based on the grid data model and were performed as local grid operations in ArcGIS and C++ programs.
+All calculations are based on the grid data model and were performed as local grid operations in ArcGIS VBA programs.
 Most of the intermediate and particularly the final results had to be generated in a resolution of 50 meters.
 These state-wide operations with a high resolution scale on a daily basis resulted in a geodata set of more than 1.5 TByte.
-The model performance was tested at first at the individual sites using experimental data collected during 1961-2005 and then in the pilot region Steiermark (1.3 TByte) during years 1990-2004 in high resolution (50x50 m).